Skip to main content

 There was a big clash in purpose between management, who were driven by cutting costs to increase profit and the stores that were driven by customer service.
 It felt like something was rotten at the core of the business.
 Needless to say, I didn’t stick it out for long.
 I wanted to work for smaller, purpose-led companies and have done so ever since.

-A great example of a purpose-led business was given by one of our guest on The Melting Pot, Simon Biltcliffe, founder of print services specialist Webmart.
+A great example of a purpose-led business was given by one of our guest on Mind Your F**king Business, Simon Biltcliffe, founder of print services specialist Webmart.
 His purpose was to bring transparency into B2B print buying and at the same time create a family-like culture to deliver this.
 Staff share a third of all profits in the business.
 He’s capped the number of employees at 50 and writes birthday and Christmas cards to each of them and notes on payslips to say thank you every month.
 Last year, everyone on the team got bonuses equivalent to their annual salary as it’d been such a good year.
 As a result, Webmart has fabulously high levels of longevity in its employees.

 An excellent example!